 Another magical part about attending diabetes camp is that since everyone else has diabetes too, the non-diabetics felt the odd man out.

-life went on.
+If you didn't feel well or had low or high blood sugar it was dealt with and life went on.
 Not only did we do normal camp stuff like boating, archery arts and crafts, but also had diabetes and nutrition classes.

 Another strong memory I have is an overnight canoe trip on the Delaware River.
 We canoed all day, then camped out in tents.
 All was fine for dinner, then our bon-fire.
 At some point in the middle of the night we woke up to hear Steve C. yelling.
 Apparently skunks got into our food, which made Steve upset.
 Of course he was, he was responsible for us, and our food, and you know diabetics and their need for food!
 I don't quite remember all of the details.